 Prior to 1969, the United States government had a revenue stamp with a rate of $0.55 on each $500.00 (or fractional part thereof), of the sale price or value of the property conveyed.
 Values of less than $100.00 were exempt from the stamp.

 Yes.
+This transaction is exempt from fee.
 Under state law (sec.
 706.05, Wis.
 Stats.), these type of documents (mortgage, agreement)can be recorded.
 In Wisconsin, a mortgage is considered valid whether it is recorded or not.
 However, it is in the best interest of the lender to record the mortgage or agreement to protect their lien interest in the real estate.